Explaining Canadian immigration through Q&A will help you find answers to common concerns on why and how to plan for immigration.

 Take this free assessment online to determine your eligibility for Canadian immigration.

 Plan your Canada Immigration with CanApprove

-Canada is seeing the biggest rise in demand for augmenting the local workforce with foreign talent.
-It is supported by liberal immigration policies targeting upto 500000 new immigrants annually.
+Canada is witnessing a huge demand for augmenting the local workforce with foreign talent.
+It is being supplemented by government support and liberal immigration policies targeting upto 500000 new immigrants annually.

 You can book your free appointment with CanApprove, a CICC-certified consultant in Dubai.
-We will help you determine your eligibility for Canadian immigration on the basis of your work experience or academic profile.
+We will help you determine your eligibility for Canadian immigration based on your work experience or academic profile.